devedevo/blog/_posts/2018-12-29-markdown-resource-collection.md

 ## Syntax highlighting in code blocks

 Code blocks are part of the MarkDown specification but syntax highlighting is not.
 But many renderers like GitHub support syntax highlighting.
-Just open a code block and define your language or shell you want to color.
+Just open a code block and define your language or shell you want to colour.

 - Look what languages are supported by syntax highlighting: [https://highlightjs.org/static/demo/](https://highlightjs.org/static/demo/){:target="_blank"}